 The Clinical Audit Management Service delivers all elements of the full clinical audit lifecycle, from the development of the audit's questions and scope, to local and national feedback and reporting.

 The Clinical Audit Platform is a web based system for health and care staff submitting data across our range of clinical audits, registries and collections.

 Our standards provide a consistent way for information to be collected across the NHS.

-We ensure the operation of a consistent clinical safety management approach so that NHS IT systems support clinicians in providing better, safer patient care.
+The clinical safety team provides a clinical safety assurance service across the whole of NHS Digital's work so that NHS IT systems support clinicians in providing better, safer patient care.